slatedb/slatedb/docs/0001-manifest.md

 * A proxy pointer (4) for manifest CAS
 * CAS (1) for SST writes when the object store supports CAS
 * Object versioning (3) for SST writes when the object store does not support CAS

+_NOTE: This design introduces a read-after-write when using S3.
+This is slower than a pure-CAS operation, but we are gambling that S3 will soon support pure-CAS like every other object store.
+In the long run, we expect to switch S3 clients to use CAS and drop object versioning._

 ### File Structure